fondac/lunchpail/vegetables/bok-choy.md

 ## Ingredients
 - 3 cloves garlic, sliced
-- 2 bok choy, washed, ends trimmed, cut into bite-size pieces
+- 2 baby bok choy, washed, taking extra care to scrub the stems

 ## Instructions
+1. Remove the tips of the ends.
+2. Separate the dark green leaves from the light green stems.
+Chop both into small bite-size pieces.
-1. Heat 1.5 tablespoons avocado oil in a stainless steel skillet over low-medium heat.
+4. Heat 1.5 tablespoons avocado oil in a stainless steel skillet over low-medium heat.
-2. Add garlic and sauté ~ 1 minute or until fragrant.
+5. Add garlic and sauté about 1 minute or until fragrant.
+Add stems and cook until softened.
-3. Add bok choy and sauté until stems are fork-tender and leaves are completely wilted.
+6. Add leaves and sauté until completely wilted.